 IRS Publication 463: Car-Related Business Expenses & Deductions

 IRS’s Publication 463 describes what costs are deductible, how to include them on your tax return, what documents you need to show your expenses, and how to handle any refunds you could get for your expenses.
+In this article, we’ve collected the most essential information you need to know as someone who drives a car for work.

-couple analyzing irs publication
+Young couple reviewing irs publication 463

 Which part of Publication 463 is about car-related deductions?